zramsay/eris-cli/docs/examples/chain-maintaining.md

 **Temporary Hack**

 That `cat | sed` sequence is ugly, we know.
-In upcoming releases we'll be addressing some of the friction here with our `eris remotes` command which will have more network level cognizance.
+We'll be updating the tutorials to reflect the addition of the [--seeds-ip] flag for the [eris chains make] command.

 **End Temporary Hack**